 How Is Cleft Lip Diagnosed?

 Cleft lip or palate can be diagnosed visually during the baby's first ultrasound (around the 20th week of pregnancy), as the fusion of the palates and upper lips should have been completed by this time.
-Aside from ultrasound, visual inspection of the oral cavity can be used to diagnose this deformity.
+Aside from ultrasound, visual inspection of the oral cavity after birth can be used to diagnose this deformity.
 Other testing would only be necessary to determine if there were any other serious health conditions.

 Possible Complications of Cleft Lip